jonnonz1/nz-statute-book/acts/public/1989/corporations-investigation-and-management-act-1989.md

 ### 52 Liquidation of corporations
-(1) Subject to this Part, a statutory manager of a corporation may,— (a) in the case of a corporation that may be put into liquidation under the Companies Act 1955 or the Companies Act 1993, apply under either of those Acts to put the corporation into liquidation:
+(1) Subject to this Part, a statutory manager of a corporation may,— (a) in the case of a corporation that may be put into liquidation under the Companies Act 1993, apply under that Act to put the corporation into liquidation:
   (b) in the case of a corporation that may be wound up or put into liquidation or dissolved under any other Act, take such steps as are provided for in that Act for the winding up or liquidation or dissolution of that corporation.
 (2) The statutory manager of a corporation, not being a corporation referred to in subsection (1), may recommend to the Minister that the corporation be wound up.
 (3) The Governor-General may, by Order in Council, on the advice of the Minister given in accordance with a recommendation of a statutory manager under subsection (2), order that the corporation to which the recommendation relates shall be wound up in such manner as may be specified in the order and, in any such case, the corporation shall be wound up in the manner specified in the order.